-- outsourced: - carried out by a non-executive director of the subject person; - carried out by a person who merely occupies the position of company secretary of the subject person and does not hold any other position within the organisation; or - carried out by a person who undertakes internal audit functions within the organisation.
+- outsourced; - carried out by a person who merely occupies the position of company secretary of the subject person and does not hold any other position within the organisation; or - carried out by a person who undertakes internal audit functions within the organisation.

-Notwithstanding the above, there are situations where the person appointed as the MLRO need not be an officer in employment or an executive director of the subject person.
+Notwithstanding the above, there are situations where the person appointed as the MLRO need not be an officer in employment or a director of the subject person.
 These are: